wavebyrd/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

    When running the GX Agent in another container-based service, including Kubernetes, ECS, ACI, and GCE, use the service's instructions to set and provide environment variables to the running container.

    When using environment variable substitution in a read-only deployment, set the environment variable in the environment where the GX Cloud API Python client is running.

+## View GX Cloud logs

+If you encounter an issue performing a GX Cloud task, review log information to troubleshoot the cause and determine a fix.

+1. In GX Cloud, select the relevant **Workspace** and then click **Logs**.

+2. Click **Show log** next to a log entry to display additional log details.

+3. Optional.
+Click **Hide log** to close the log details view.